ovska/FlameCsv/docs/docs/benchmarks.md

 This page contains benchmarks comparing the performance of FlameCsv with other popular CSV libraries.
 If a library doesn't provide built-in data binding, it is not benchmarked for reading full records as .NET objects.
+RecordParser is not in the benchmarks; it does not support async, and was very unergonomic to use compared to the other libraries.
+Its performance generally falls between Sylvan and CsvHelper.

 The benchmarks below are done with the following setup using the default configuration in BenchmarkDotNet v0.14.0 (unless otherwise stated).